 No switching to your native language during these sessions even if you get stuck.
 Instead, take a longer route to explain the same thing.
 For example, if you struggle for a word for striped shirt, say shirt with thin rectangles where alternate rectangles are filled in color.

-However, when you’re practicing solo, you should fix certain time(s) of the day for practice so that you build a habit.
+However, when you practice speaking without a partner, you should fix certain time(s) of the day for practice so that you build a habit.

 2. Watch/ listen

-Here again regularity is key.
 Because we don’t watch movies every day, a good habit to form is to watch English news for 30 minutes daily.
 Another regular option could be non-news content such as a daily series.
+Again, regularity is key.
+It can bring unexpectedly fast progress.

 Experiment with content.
 Finalize few you can understand and you like.
 And double down on them.
 (If you like wildlife and nature, you may try channels such as National Geographic, Animal Planet, and Discovery.
 English on such channels is easy-paced and easy to pick.)